throwrocks/android-news-app/README.md

 # Art History News

 A simple app that fetches art history news from the Guardian API.
 The app fires up an AsyncTask to get the JSON results, parses them, creates custom Article objects, and binds a RecyclerView with an ArrayList.
+Clicking on the "Read Story" buttons launches the browser with the full article.

 ![News App List](http://throw.rocks/android-projects/news-app/news-app-list.jpg)